A Cinderella Story: Once Upon a Song: Plot

-Gail orders her stepdaughter to babysit Victor tonight, since she wants Bev to win Luke over at the Ball.
-Katie pleads with Ravi (Manu Narayan), Gail's guru (who is no real guru but just a half-Italian/half-Indian method actor and former KFC worker from New Jersey, named Tony Gupta, who needed the work) to watch Victor while she goes to the Ball.
+Gail orders her stepdaughter to babysit Victor tonight since she wants Bev to win Luke over at the Ball.
+Katie pleads with Ravi, Gail's guru (who is no real guru but just a half-Italian/half-Indian method actor and former KFC worker from New Jersey, named Tony Gupta) to watch Victor while she goes to the Ball.
 There Katie leads Luke outside and sings ("Extra Ordinary").
 He is entranced by her voice.
 Angela distracts and challenges Gail to a Bollywood dance-off ("Oh Mere Dilruba").
 Gail loses and then leaves the Ball.
-Katie tries to beat her stepmother home, but with no success.
-Now it's Katie's turn to get blackmailed: Gail vows to expel Angela from the Academy, which will ruin her chances of getting into Juilliard — unless Katie sings for Bev.
+Katie tries to beat her stepmother at home, but with no success.
+Gail blackmails Katie by vowing to expel Angela from the Academy, which will ruin her chances of getting into Juilliard — unless Katie sings for Bev.
 To save Angela's dance career, Katie goes along with Gail's plot.
 Gail informs Katie that she's grounded for disobeying her and going to the Ball.

 Luke wants to find the girl who sang for him, despite Ms. Dorothy Plumberg the assistant principal trying to punish him with detention and being chased by a crazy girl.
 In the music room, he sees Bev lip-syncing to Katie's voice ("Make You Believe").
-Jumping to the obvious-but-wrong conclusion, Luke falls for Bev and invites her to write more songs with him.
+Jumping to the obvious but wrong conclusion, Luke falls for Bev and invites her to write more songs with him.
 Much to Bev's horror, he treats her out to a restaurant that evening.
 Luke is amazed by Bev's musical aptitude, unaware that Katie is texting to her what she should say (because Bev forced her to help), but ends in disaster.
 The next day, Luke drops by the house and hits it off with Victor, to whom he gives guitar lessons.
-Katie also reconnects with Luke, who doesn't like it when she has to head out again — this time, to throw away Gail's prized portrait that French painter, Maurice, was doing for her, which Victor has ruined by cutting out her face with his mother's Ghandi knife.
-Bev cuts in on Luke, whom she then forces her brother to help her deceive by using miniature electronic-communication devices, so that Katie can coach her through another date.
+Katie also reconnects with Luke, who doesn't like it when she has to head out again — this time, to throw away Gail's prized portrait that French painter, Maurice, was doing for her, which Victor has ruined by cutting out her face with his mother's Gandhi knife.
+Bev cuts in on Luke, whom she then forces her brother to help her deceive by using miniature electronic-communication devices so that Katie can coach her through another date.
 Katie puts together a song on the spot ("Possibilities"), which Luke sings, thinking it's Bev's.
-She and Luke kiss, which breaks Katie's heart.
+She and Luke share a kiss, which breaks Katie's heart.